Daniel-OS01/speaches/README.md

 * path: The API path you want to reach (e.g., "/v1/audio/speech").
 * body: A JSON object containing the request payload for the Speaches server.
 * file\_url (optional): For transcription, provide a public URL to the audio file.
+* headers (optional): Additional headers to pass to the Speaches server.

 ### **Example: Text-to-Speech (TTS)**